Most probable path of an active Brownian particle

-We may use these natural boundary conditions instead of the Dirichlet boundary condition, which allows us to obtain the most probable path between two separated positions without having to set the initial orientation, while the final orientation, $\theta_\mathrm i$ and $\theta_\mathrm f$, and the rotation number, $\omega$, are automatically chosen.
-Even if experiments can only detect the position of an active particle and not its orientation, these natural boundary conditions are more relevant.
+We may use these natural boundary conditions instead of the Dirichlet boundary condition, which enable us to obtain the most probable path between two separated positions without setting the initial and final orientation, $\theta_\mathrm i$ and $\theta_\mathrm f$.
+In this case, $\theta_\mathrm i$, $\theta_\mathrm f$, and the rotation number, $\omega$, will be automatically chosen.
+Even if experiments can only detect the position of an active particle rather than its orientation, the natural boundary conditions are more relevant.

-Our method can be used to analyze various realistic systems, such as the escape from the wall trap and maze path selection.
-Though we focused on a free single ABP in this study, our method can be expanded to include geometrical confinement situations, such as a potential force and background fluid flow, by replacing the drift velocity of Eqs.~(\ref{LE-x})-(\ref{LE-th}) as follows:
+Explicit calculations of the most probable path will help us understand the process in real rare transition events, such as slit passing~\cite{Salek19,Debnath21} and escape from a wall trap~\cite{Elgeti09}.
+Although we focused on a free single ABP in this study, the most probable path in geometrically or mechanically confined situations (e.g., potential force~\cite{Woillez19,Gu20} and background fluid flow~\cite{Berman22}) may be calculated by employing the following equations:

-where $\Phi(x,y,\theta)$ is the potential, $\mu$ and $\mu_r$ are mobilities for each degree of freedom, and $u_{x,y,\theta}^{\mathrm ex}(x,y)$ is the contribution from background fluid flow.
-Here, $\Omega$ is a chiral velocity, which is the averaged rotational velocity of particle orientation and is used in chiral ABPs research~\cite{Ma22}.
-For example, we can consider an external fluid flow, $u_x^{\mathrm ex}(x,y)$, induced by the hydrodynamic interaction between particles using Fax\'en's law~\cite{Papavassiliou17, Walker22}.
-The method of the Lagrange multiplier can be used to include additional constraints for the most probable path, such as spatial confinement by a wall~\cite{CourantBook}.
-Another generalization is possible for individual variances, such as fluctuations in the frequencies of bacterial tumbling motions.
-Such individual variances may be introduced in the diffusion constant, $D_\mathrm r$.
+instead of Eqs.~(\ref{LE-x})--(\ref{LE-th}).
+Here, $\Phi(x,y,\theta)$ is the potential; $\mu$ and $\mu_r$ are the mobilities for each degree of freedom; and $u_{x,y,\theta}^{\mathrm ex}(x,y)$ is the contribution from the background fluid flow. $\Omega$ is the chiral velocity defined as the averaged rotational velocity of particle orientation and used in chiral ABP studies~\cite{Ma22}.
+We may consider an external fluid flow, $u_x^{\mathrm ex}(x,y)$, induced by the hydrodynamic interaction between particles using Fax\'en's law~\cite{Papavassiliou17, Walker22}.
+The Lagrange multiplier method can include additional constraints for the most probable path, such as spatial confinement by a wall~\cite{CourantBook}.
+Another generalization is possible for individual variances, including fluctuations in the frequencies of bacterial tumbling motions.
+Therefore, individual variances may be introduced in the diffusion constant, $D_\mathrm r$.

-Further, the OM variational principle for multiple ABPs or continuum models of active particles can be used to analyze rare collective events, such as colony splits and the problem of a lost child from the flock.
+Furthermore, the OM variational principle for multiple ABPs or continuum models of active particles can analyze rare collective events like colony splits and the dilemma of a lost child from the flock.
 The OM integral for continuum fields has been proposed in the macroscopic fluctuation theory~\cite{Bertini15,Nardini17}.
-Such an approach to the rare collective events would be valuable in the field of active matter.
+This approach to rare collective events would be valuable in the field of active matter.